Skip to main content

 • Tests the new canary chart release to verify it is working properly, if it is adds commit to PR to set the stable chart release version.
 Following the merge of this PR, the new stable chart release is automatically issued in draft mode.
 This step provides the operator with an opportunity to review and manually publish the final release, ensuring precise control and quality assurance in the deployment process.

-• Run task releases:apply -- eth-goerli which should pick changes from latest ethereum canary tag that would contain new erigon canary chart version (after renovate has run and has picked those up, which it does in 15m intervals).
+• Run task releases:apply -- eth-sepolia which should pick changes from latest ethereum canary tag that would contain new erigon canary chart version (after renovate has run and has picked those up, which it does in 15m intervals).

 • If the previous task runs successfully and workloads appear healthy, the operator updates their helmfile reference to ethereum-canary/latest for eth-mainnet namespace and runs task releases:apply -- eth-mainnet.